Email FacebookTwitterMenu burgerClose thin

 Share

 The process of applying for Medicare benefits is more complicated than it may initially seem.
-If you want to apply for a portion of Medicare insurance called Medicare Part B, you can only do so during certain parts of the year.
+You can apply for Medicare Part B only during specific parts of the year.
 If you plan to apply during what’s called a Special Enrollment Period (SEP), then you’ll need to fill out and send in a Form CMS-L564 as part of your application.
-Consider working with a financial advisor as you create a retirement plan and also once you start retirement.
+Consider working with a financial advisor as you create a retirement plan and think about future medical expenses.

 What Is Form CMS-L564?

-Form CMS-L564 is an employment information form from the Social Security Administration (SSA).
-It’s used in conjunction with Form CMS-40B when you apply for Medicare part B during a special enrollment period (SEP).
-One portion is completed by you and the other is completed by your employer or your spouse’s employer.
+Form CMS-L564 is an employment information form from the Centers for Medicare and Medicaid Services.
+Applicants use it alongside Form CMS-40B when applying for Medicare Part B during a special enrollment period (SEP).
+You complete one portion, and your employer completes the other.

 You are eligible for the SEP under a specific set of circumstances:

-• You are currently be enrolled in Medicare Part A.
+• You are currently enrolled in Medicare Part A.

 • You’ve received group health benefits from an employer – either yours or your spouse’s – at some point in the last eight months.

-In other words, if you currently receive group health benefits from an employer; or if those benefits ended within the last eight months (for instance, because your spouse retired from their job), you will be eligible for the Special Enrollment Period.
+You qualify for the Special Enrollment Period if you receive employer group health benefits or if those benefits ended within the last eight months.
 If the employment and/or the coverage has ended, the SEP extends for eight months after the month that the benefits ended.

-Form CMS-L564 is how you verify that you meet these conditions.
+You use Form CMS-L564 to verify that you meet these conditions.
 It verifies both the employment and group health plan coverage necessary for eligibility.

 When Can You Apply for Medicare Part B?

-You should only apply to enroll in Medicare part B if you’re already enrolled in Medicare part A. If you haven’t enrolled in part A, you’ll need to contact the SSA to begin the process.
-Medicare part A is free to enroll in once you turn 65, so most people do so shortly after their 65th birthday.
+You should only apply to enroll in Medicare Part B if you’re already enrolled in Medicare Part A. If you haven’t enrolled in Part A, contact the SSA to begin the process.
+Medicare Part A is free once you turn 65, and most people enroll soon after their birthday.
 Part B, however, requires you to pay premiums like traditional health insurance.

 You have a few options for when to apply for enrollment in Medicare Part B.

 Usually, you don’t pay a late enrollment penalty if you sign up during the SEP.
-To prove your eligibility for an SEP, you’ll need to include Form CMS-L564 in your application.
+To prove your eligibility for an SEP, you must fill out and send Form CMS-L564 with your application.
 This form provides information about your or your spouse’s employment-sponsored group health plan.

 How to Fill Out Form CMS-L564